 SECOND STEP: Remove your succulent from its nursery pot

-There have been claims that the soil from nursery pots retain too much water, which is unhealthy for the plants So it is best to remove the nursery soil completely when you transfer it to a new container.
-Gently remove the dead leaves, as well, to make your succulent look healthier and prevent any further damage.
+A typical soil in nursery pots retains too much water, which is unhealthy for the plants So it is best to remove the nursery soil completely when you transfer the succulent to a new container.
+Gently remove the dead leaves, as well, to make your succulent look healthier and to prevent any further damage.
 Remember to handle your succulent very gently and with care.

 THIRD STEP: Apply mesh tape on the drainage hole of your glass pot/bowl

 This step is only applicable if your glass container has a drainage hole.
-The mesh tape is used to prevent soil from falling down and keep the water running to prevent drowning of your succulent.
+You use the mesh tape to prevent soil from falling down, and at the same time to keep the water running and prevent drowning of your succulents, or root rot.

 FOURTH STEP: Fill your glass container of choice with soil

-It is all up to you on whatever style you would like to do in planting your succulent.
-If you are transferring a single succulent, you can place it in the middle, at the sides or anywhere around the container that you feel it would look nice and comfortable.
+Choose the style of your arrangement.
+If you are transferring a single succulent to a glass jar, you can place it in the middle, at the sides or anywhere around the container that you feel it would look nice and comfortable.

-However, if you are transferring more than two, you can experiment and style them whatever you want!
+However, if you are transferring more than two plants, you can experiment and style them in any way you like!
 You can compile them in a single place or corner or spread them out to your liking.
 You could also use different types (in terms of structure and height) of succulents to freely experiment in assembling them around your container.

-Still, make sure that your succulents have enough space to breathe and grow on as it will definitely have “babies” anytime soon.
-Don’t forget to remove dead leaves before putting your succulent in place.
+The only thing is to make sure that your succulents have enough space to breathe and grow.
+Also do not forget to remove dead leaves before putting your succulent in place.

 SIXTH STEP: Add another layer of soil and/or decorative materials